harendra-kumar/concise-haskell/libs/template-haskell.rst

 | Q [Dec]      | A list of declarations at top level                          |
 +--------------+--------------------------------------------------------------+

-These data types (also known as splices) are the interface between template haskell and the Haskell source where they are spliced in.
+These data types help compose splices.
+Splices are the interface between template haskell and the Haskell source where they are spliced in.
+Splices are equivalent to regular Haskell source code written by the programmer, the only difference is that they are generated programmatically.
 For example, a splice of type ``Q Exp`` can be used wherever we can use an expression in the Haskell source.